 Here are a few things to keep in mind while shopping for an affordable guitar.

-- Acoustic or electric: For learners and for those who have are living by a budget, it is recommended you buy an acoustic guitar rather an electric guitar.
+- Acoustic or electric: For learners and for those who have are living a budget, it is recommended you buy an acoustic guitar rather an electric guitar.
 Not only are electric guitars expensive but it will only cost you more as you will need to buy an amplifier and other related accessories.

 - Standard or custom made: With growing technology, manufacturing standard guitars have become easier and this has an inverse relationship with cost.
 Automated techniques of cutting and manufacturing have reduced the effective selling price per guitar.
 Hence, a standard guitar will cost you less than a custom-made guitar.